Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Methods

 \subsubsection{Assigning Experimental Labels.}

 The positive labels applied to compounds in our dataset are obtained from two sources: ICSD tags from the MP database as described above, and labels collected from across the published literature.
+The literature-based label extraction is crucial as updates on ICSD may lag behind publications for newly synthesized compositions, which can limit our positive labeled data.
+This is especially true for the general areas of halide and chalcogenide perovskites where the rate of new publications is substantial.
 Scanning through potentially thousands of peer-reviewed publications to obtain relevant perovskite compositions is an extremely time-consuming task.
 Research on halide and chalcogenide perovskites is thriving, and new publications emerge every day.
 Tools based on natural language processing (NLP) \cite{chemdataextractor, nlp-1, nlp-2, nlp-3} have frequently been used for targeted data collection from textual information.
 While such tools are efficient at gathering particular information, such as chemical formulas and properties, it is still challenging to determine whether and how compounds were synthesized in the laboratory. \\

 State-of-the-art large language models (LLMs) are capable of efficiently extracting materials knowledge from large volumes of text \cite{llm}.
 Even so, processing entire PDFs of published papers using an LLM is time-consuming and exhausts many computational resources.
 Here, since our primary objective is to investigate the papers that report the synthesis of perovskite-type compositions, we only need to focus on the portions of text that list said compositions.
 This motivates our data collection pipeline pictured in \textbf{Figure \ref{fig:llm-extraction}}, where we extract chunks of text from a paper that contains a perovskite composition and pass them through an LLM.
 We used chain-of-thought inspired prompting, showing an example to the LLM to make it understand what we are looking for.
 For example, we directed the LLM to look for a composition that has an associated experimental method by giving it the names of the common characterization methods like X-ray diffraction (XRD), scanning electron microscope (SEM), etc..
 The model is also shown keywords such as characterization patterns, deposition, experimental synthesis, etc., that can hint at the synthesis of a compound. \\